-Alternatively, lining may be fixed directly to wall surfaces by adhesive alone: Ensure the backing surface is structurally sound, dry, free of dust or soiling, grease and oil.
+Alternatively, the lining boards may be fixed directly to wall surfaces by adhesive alone: Ensure the backing surface is structurally sound, even dry, free of dust or soiling, grease and oil.
 If the backing is painted, remove any loose or flaking paint film.
-Ensure the glued boards are physically supported in place for at least 24 hours to allow the adhesive to cure.
+Ensure the glued lining boards are physically supported in place for at least 24 hours to allow the adhesive to cure.

-By placing the nail at an angle, it will reduce splitting the timber.
-Wider boards may require face-fixing to securely fix them.
-In all case, it is preferred to fix with adhesive and use nails to secure the lining in place while the adhesive cures.
+By placing the nail at an angle, it will reduce the risk of splitting the timber.
+Wider lining boards may require face-fixing to securely fix them.
+In all cases, it is preferred to fix with adhesive and use nails to secure the lining in place while the adhesive cures.